-If your bathroom fan is dead, here's some good news: You don't have to tear out the entire unit.
+If your bathroom fans are dead, here’s some good news: You don’t have to tear out the entire unit.
 Even if you fan is decades old, chances are you can get a replacement motor.
 Although a new motor costs about the same as a new fan, a bathroom vent fan motor replacement saves time and trouble.
-You don't have to cut into the ceiling, crawl around your attic or get up on your roof.
+You don’t have to cut into the ceiling, crawl around your attic or get up on your roof.
 It usually takes less than an hour.

 Your first step is to get the fan’s model number.
 Remove the fan grille (Photo 1) and vacuum away the dust to find the number on a label or stamped on the fan’s housing.
 But don’t order a new motor until you remove the old one.
 You might need other parts too.